Athena Solo Alto trombone (parts in tenor or alto)

 Poseidon Solo C tuba

-Euphonium (parts in bass or treble clef Bb)
+Euphonium (parts in treble and bass clef)

 The Four Immortals are the Greek gods Zeus, his brother Poseidon, and Athena and Apollo, two of Zeus’ many children.